grafana/grafana-plugin-examples/examples/panel-datalinks/README.md

    npm run server
    ```

-6. Run the E2E tests (using Cypress):
+6. Run the E2E tests:

    ```bash
    # Spin up a Grafana instance first that we tests against